RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Any guest can sign up to convert their account to a member account, which has a password and a profile.
 The password means the account can be used from more than one device.

 A member's profile is public.
-It can be seen by anyone who visits 7cups.com/@SomeScreenName and it can turn up in the results of Internet searches.
-7 Cups itself, however, does not provide a way to search for members.
+It can be seen by anyone who visits 7cups.com/@*SomeScreenName* and it can turn up in the results of Internet searches.

+7 Cups itself does not provide a way to search for members, but it's possible to do that using the custom Google search here: [Search for profiles](https://rarelycharlie.github.io/howto/profile-search)

 Members have more access than guests to the support available, although some features are further restricted to members with certain status.